 - DIGESTIVE SYSTEM HEALTH: High-quality proteins and prebiotics in Royal Canin dog food help promote optimal stool quality

-- REAL CHICKEN FIRST: This Blue Buffalo dry dog food is made with real, high quality chicken as the #1 ingredient
+- REAL CHICKEN FIRST: Blue Buffalo dry dog food starts with real chicken as the first ingredient to help support healthy muscle development in puppies from 2–12 months

 - FORMULATED FOR PUREBRED LABRADOR RETRIEVERS: Royal Canin Labrador Retriever Adult Dry Dog Food is designed to meet the nutritional needs of purebred Labrador Retrievers 15 months and older